E Jingping

 E Jingping (鄂竟平 (È Jìngpíng); born January 1956) is a Chinese engineer and politician who served as Minister of Water Resources from 2018 to 2021.

-He was an alternate member of the 18th CPC Central Committee and is a member of the 19th CPC Central Committee.
+He was an alternate of the 18th CCP Central Committee and is a member of the 19th CCP Central Committee.

 Early life and education

 E Jingping was born in Laoting County, Hebei in January 1956.
 In the heyday of the Cultural Revolution in 1973, his studies was interrupted by the Down to the Countryside Movement, he became a sent-down youth and worked in Baishan Commune of Lishu County, in northeast China's Jilin province.
 In September 1975, he was accepted to Jilin Hydropower School and graduated in August 1977.
-In January 1977 he joined the Communist Party of China.
+In January 1977 he joined the Chinese Communist Party (CCP).
 After graduation, he became an official in Jilin Water Conservancy Design Institute, serving in the post until September 1979, when he entered North China University of Water Resources and Electric Power.